 There is a beginning, a middle, and an end.

 There are two main leads but neither of them could be described as “heroes” despite the fact one is from a magical dimension, has a magic bow, and has been sent to destroy the evil villain.
-It is mildly bewildering but ultimately delightful that midway through the movie, he actually makes a credible attempt to simply leave the whole thing.
+It is mildly bewildering but ultimately delightful that midway through Conquest, he actually makes a credible attempt to simply leave the whole thing.

 At the time I watched it, I was startled and a bit confused.
 If I’d written this review then, I think I would have been very critical.
 But after some reflection, I think that I rather admire it.
 It has the courage to do something convincingly different and refuse to apologise for it.